roy-adler/telegram-channel-bot/TROUBLESHOOTING_GROUPS.md

 ### Common Issues and Solutions

+#### Issue: Bot crashes when users send regular messages
+**Cause**: Bot was trying to reply to every message **Solution**:
+1. The bot now ignores regular messages and only responds to commands
+2. Users can send any message without causing crashes
+3. Only `/start`, `/join`, `/status`, etc. commands will get responses

 #### Issue: Group not registered
 **Cause**: The bot wasn't properly added to the group **Solution**: